the mandalorian and grogu trailer

 🎬 The Mandalorian and Grogu Filming Locations

-The upcoming movie, The Mandalorian & Grogu, continues using Manhattan Beach Studios and upgraded StageCraft tech.
+The upcoming movie, The Mandalorian & Grogu, will continue to use Manhattan Beach Studios and upgraded StageCraft tech.
 Reports suggest filming started in California with new backlot builds and possible outdoor plates captured for digital environments.

 Expect familiar production tricks: real puppetry for Grogu, practical sets for close-ups, and digital worlds for huge space scenes.
 The movie will likely reuse the same locations that powered Season 3 while expanding into new planets built virtually.